GR1M7/SGE-Flash-Player/README.md

 # SGE-Flash-Player
 A tool to open and play SWF files.
-Will allow to play Flash games.
+Will allow to play Flash games and movies.